This page is still under construction.

 Rose used CAD to draw up a scaled diagram of the snowman skeleton and determine the correct diameter to which we should roll the metal to create each of the hoops and ribs.
 She also calculated the lengths of each piece and this served as our guide for the next step.

-We purchased a “planetary ring roller” from Harbor Freight for TODO: dollars and used this to roll the metal into hoops of appropriate sizes.
+We purchased a “planetary ring roller” from Harbor Freight for about $70 dollars (painful but we really needed the tool to do this well) and used this to roll the metal into hoops of appropriate sizes.
 The quality of this tool was definitely questionable and we had multiple issues with it (missing cotter pin for attaching the handle, highly imprecise controls for setting ring diameter, adjustment knob breaking twice, adjustments “slipping” over time, frame cracking significantly, inability to roll rings down to the smallest diameter advertised on the box) but it did serve its purpose.
 If we had to do it again, we might splurge on a more expensive but higher quality tool, though it really isn’t something we have use for beyond this project.

 To do the actual rolling of the hoops, we turned the adjustment knob a few times and then fed all of the rods through to give them a bend.
 We then adjusted the knob a bit more and fed all the rods through again, turning them into loops with very large diameters.
 We repeated this process dozens of times, shrinking the diameter of the hoops with each pass.
 When we reached the diameter needed for the largest of the pieces, we set aside the correct number of rods and then kept going with the remaining set.
 We ultimately ended up with hoops of 6 different sizes, from which we could cut the necessary snowman skeleton pieces.